-We are Simona and Davide, a couple of philosophers in our thirties, and Ulisse, our baby.
+We are Simona and Davide, a couple of 36-year-old philosophers, and Ulisse, our baby (born in 2017).
 We live in an old stone country house in a sunny untouched place in Sicily near Chiaramonte Gulfi (Ragusa).
-We own an hectare of land where we are practicing permaculture.
+We own an hectare of land where we are practicing organic farming and permaculture.
 Here we have about sixty olive trees, some old oaks, pines, cypresses, indian figs, many fruit trees (figs, orange and lemon trees, pomegranates, pear, plum, almond and carob trees) and an organic vegetable garden.
-There is a little cave on our land, and six months a year a stream flows through our valley.
+There is a little cave on our land, and in wintertime, if it rains enough, a stream flows through our valley.
 We live with a variable number of cats and kittens and with Nìura, our dog.

 We have embraced a simple and slow way of life, far away from city traffic and without TV (we love peace and quiet).
-Our common interests, other than philosophy, are books, movies, art and music.
-Our philosophies tend towards freethinking, rationalism and anarchism.
+Our common interests, other than philosophy, are books, movies and music.
+Our philosophy tends towards freethinking, rationalism and anarchism.
 In addition, Davide plays guitar and loves DIYing, and Simona practices yoga and likes sewing.

 Babysitting / child care